SebastianKurp/GroupLMU/README.md

 	3. Follow steps 5 - 8 above

-The hosted version of this website can be found at http://evercat2.pdu95b9ven.us-east-2.elasticbeanstalk.com/
+The hosted version of this website can be found at http://evercat2.pdu95b9ven.us-east-2.elasticbeanstalk.com/ **NOTE FOR SOCIAL AUTH**: The GitHub social auth feature only works on the hosted version of the website.

 A brief overview of how to use the web-cat-app can be found in the Wiki under 'Get Started'